codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+Which of these is not a key value of Agile software development?
- 1. Sandy Bridge
+ 1. Customer collaboration
- 2. Skylake
+ 2. Individuals and interactions
- 3. Broadwell
+ 3. Responding to change
- 4. Coffee Lake
+ 4. Comprehensive documentation

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  Comprehensive documentation
 </details>